razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 * With the above approach we can keep the vocabulary consistent that everything is stored in `px` for web and `dp` for react native  but while rendering the respective platforms(web/react-native) attaches the unit for the target rendering engine.
 * We will implement a generic funtion that will attach the units to the tokens.
 * For typography the units that'll be constructed will be relative(`rems` for web and `autoScale` value on text enabled for react-native apps).
-* For layout i.e height, width, padding, margin the units that'll be constructed will be absolute i.e `px`(pixels) for web and `dp` for react-native apps but with device pixel ratio to ensure consistency with various screen densities.
+* For layout i.e height, width, padding, margin the units that'll be constructed will be absolute i.e `px`(pixels) for web and `dp` for react-native apps.
 # Drawbacks/Constraints
 - Vocabulary is the biggest drawback.
 Thinking and visualising in relative units is difficult compared to absolute units like pixels(`px`) or density independent pixels(`dp`) but we can work it out with the help of tools.
 We can think and store in pixels but render in relative units of the target platform(`rems` for web and `dp` with device pixel ratio for react-native apps).